cortinico/cortinico.github.io/_posts/2018-10-01-discovering-kotlin-contracts.md

 # Limitations

 * The biggest limitation of contracts is definitely that they are **not verified**.
-In other words: **You're responsible of writing correct contracts**.
+In other words: **You're responsible for writing correct contracts**.
 If you add a contract with an effect that doesn't reflect the real behavior of a function, you might experience crashes or unexpected behavior.

 * `returns(value)` and `implies` boolean expression allowed values are really limited (see the [ConditionalEffect](#conditionaleffect) paragraph).

-* Contracts can be applied only to **top level** functions (as inheritance is not supported yet).
+* Contracts can be applied only to **top-level** functions (as inheritance is not supported yet).

 * Contracts can be applied only to **block** functions (as it needs to be the first statement in the body of a function).